 Based on these two choices – outcome and judgment, the four possible endings of any novel plot are as follows.

 1. Comedy (happy ending): the protagonist achieves the goal or solves the problem, and his success turns out to be a good thing.

 2. Tragedy: the protagonist fails to achieve the goal, and his failure is a bad thing.

 3. Tragi-comedy (Personal Triumph): the protagonist fails to achieve the goal, but his failure turns out to be a good thing.

 4. Comi-tragedy (Personal Tragedy): the protagonist achieves his goal, but his success turns out to be a bad thing.

 You may want to play with all four options in your imagination for some time before deciding what type of ending feels right for your novel.

-You may think I am putting the cart before the horse by talking about the story ending before the climax.
+You may think I am putting the cart before the horse by talking about the story ending before the crisis.
 However, it's really a matter of preference.
-If you know you want a particular type of ending, then you will need to create a climax that will set the reader up for it.
-On the other hand, if you already have a vision of what happens at the climax, that will determine the ending.
+If you know you want a particular type of ending, then you will need to create a crisis that will set the reader up for it.
+On the other hand, if you already have decided what happens at the crisis, that will determine the ending.

 You see, your main character – that is, the character through whose eyes the audience sees the story – will have a particular way of trying to solve problems that is key to the plot development.
 With some characters, it is a type of behaviour.
 With others, it is a personality trait that either helps or hinders them.